 The DVPB is mainly responsible for administering the 2nd year of the BVSc degree program.
-The DVPB also designs and conducts postgraduate training and research programmes in applied veterinary sciences and related fields, and provides diagnostic services to the Veterinary Teaching Hospital, Veterinary Teaching Farm and to the public.
+The DVPB also designs and conducts postgraduate training and research programmes in applied veterinary sciences and related fields, and provides diagnostic services to the Veterinary Teaching Hospital, Veterinary Teaching Farm, state and private farms, and to the general public.
 The department consists of the following academic staff members:

 Dr. A.W.
-Kalupahana Senior Lecturer & Head Dr. R.P.V.J.
+Kalupahana Senior Lecturer and Head of the Department

+Dr. R.P.V.J.
 Rajapakse Senior Professor and Chair

-Dr. G.S.P. de S. Gunawardena
+Dr. G.S.P. de S. Gunawardena Professor